neicnordic/neic-sda/docs/guides/deploy-k8s.md

 - download
 - auth

-In addition, Kubernetes allows you to define [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to control the communication between Pods.
-Network Policies are crucial for enforcing security measures within your cluster.
-They enable you to specify which Pods can communicate with each other and define rules for ingress and egress traffic.
+In addition, Kubernetes allows to define [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to control the communication between Pods.
+Network Policies are crucial for enforcing security measures within the cluster.
+These facilitate the specification of which Pods can communicate with each other and define rules for ingress and egress traffic.
 Here are two recommended basic examples of a Network Policy for namespace isolation and allowing traffic to inbox ingress, a similar policies needs to be in place for `download` and `auth` service:

 ```yaml